sproates/cypress-layout/README.md

 ### The commands

-All the commands that check positioning should be 'chained' off a `cy.get` command.
+All the commands that check positioning should be 'chained' from a `cy.get` command.

 ```javascript
 cy.get(el.headline).isBelow(el.header, '0px');